Inclusion in Northern Research

 Our community of Northern research is diverse: it includes people from the North and the South, involves workers and scientists from communities, government and academia as well as stakeholders and knowledge-holders from across the Arctic Circle.
 Many different journeys led our members to where they are today, contributing to the richness of our community.

 However, our members also overcame many barriers along the roads they took to become involved in Northern research.
 Our community faces many systemic hurdles that we cannot ignore: among these (but not limited to) the historical use of science as a tool for colonialism and the lack of diversity within academia.
 We must address these barriers and find ways to collectively lift them, to make our community inclusive to all who are involved in Northern research.

 We must continue to address these barriers and find ways to collectively amplify those voices, to make our community inclusive to all who are involved in Northern research.

-Inclusion in Northern Research was a trans-disciplinary, international, cross-cultural, community-driven, participatory exploration of what it means to feel included as a member of the northern sciences and research communities.
+Inclusion in Northern Research is a trans-disciplinary, international, cross-cultural, community-driven, participatory exploration of what it means to feel included or not included as a member of the northern sciences and research communities.
 It ran from 2020-2022 and was established with support from the ArcticNet Network Centre of Excellence.

 For the #InclusionNorthernResearch initiative, our goals were to:

 - Hear the diverse voices within our community on their experiences;

 - Celebrate the diversity enriching our research community;